tomerbabila/redux-memento/README.md

 npm ci
 ```

-4. If you wish to run the example app, use this command before:
+4. If you wish to run the example app, run this command before:

 ```bash
 npm link ../node_modules/react
 ```

-> This step is according to the first answer in [this stackoverflow](https://stackoverflow.com/questions/56663785/invalid-hook-call-hooks-can-only-be-called-inside-of-the-body-of-a-function-com)
+> This step is according to [the first answer in this stackoverflow](https://stackoverflow.com/questions/56663785/invalid-hook-call-hooks-can-only-be-called-inside-of-the-body-of-a-function-com).

-5. make sure that everything is ok using this commands:
+5. Before pushing, make sure that everything is OK using these commands:

 ```bash
 npm run prepare